 Center for Human Rights, Gender and Migration

-The Center for Human Rights, Gender and Migration caught up with Dr. Price earlier this year to ask about her work and trajectory.
+The Center for Human Rights, Gender and Migration spoke with Ms. French to learn about her work and trajectory.
+In her own words, below.

 Tell us about your work related to human rights, gender and migration.